Changissnz/selfinterest/README.md

 issues: its bureaucracy became inefficient from managing vast territories, having to convert and employ the children of the peoples it defeated during its expansion.
-One issue with discussions on problems that plagued expansionist states is that their problems are virtually identical in comparison of principle.
+One issue with discussions on problems that plagued expansionist states is that their problems are virtually identical in comparison of innermost principle.
 Political rule as a solution for diversified individual identities, such that attempts to centralize can result in repression of the individual, and also, inefficiency due to connections weakened by the obligations of the political over those they assume are constantly their subjects.
 The means that human beings take to coalesce into organizations as official as the nation-state and the state are important in understanding how empire, as a concept, cannot be comparatively equal in practice, although since human beings think, decide, and act mainly by use of artificial axioms rather than unthinking impulse, and these artificial axioms frequently lead to instantiating the same axioms of natural law, the commonalities that plague empires are quite evident by the resource constraints, resource